 It's really simple: the tax on the income you make in January, February, and March is due to the City in April.
-For April, May, and June, the tax is due in July, etc. You withhold the tax from your own pay, and remit it to the City just as if the employer were doing it.
-Please note carefully: The Canton city income tax department will not send a statement of estimated tax due every quarter.
+For April, May, and June, the tax is due June 15.
+For July, August and September, the tax is due September 15.
+And for October, November, and December, the tax is due January 15.
+You withhold the tax from your own pay, and remit it to the City just as if the employer were doing it.
+Please note carefully: the Canton city income tax department will not send a statement of estimated tax due every quarter.
 Instead, the quarterly statements have been included with the annual tax return.
-For individuals, the remittances will be due April 30, 2006, July 31, 2006, October 31, 2006, and January 31, 2007.
-For businesses, the remittances will be due on the 15th day of April, June, September, and December (the fourth, sixth, ninth and twelfth month for Fiscal Year filers).
+For individuals, the remittances will be due April 15, June 15, September 15, and January 15.
+For businesses, the remittances will be due on the 15th day of the fourth, sixth, ninth, and twelfth month of their filing year.
 Please mark your calendar and be sure to file your estimates timely.